sdathey/AAD-Logging-Monitoring/README.md

 ![Architecture Diagram](https://i.imgur.com/B8fuY7a.jpg)

-6 Give the Diagnostic setting a name by entering a name
+6 Give the Diagnostic setting a name by entering a name.
+In this case, the name is AAD=Logs

 7 Select from Logs categories which log you want to collect
   EX: AuditLogs, Signinlogs, ManagedIdentitySigninLogs, RiskyUsers, etc...